copyright 2008 Cheryl K. Hosken, BSN, MS Psych.

 Coping with stress is bringing about change.
 If you do not change, you fixate and accept the same stress from the same stressor.
 Fixation is seldom a good reaction to stress.
 The old saying, "If at first you don't succeed, try, try again" is good advice.
 But at some point we must give up a particular course of action and try something else.

 Procrastination may be a form of fixation.
-For example, you may have an examination in two weeks.
+For example, you may have a research paper in two weeks.
 You put it off for one reason or another.
 The date for handing in the paper comes closer and you pay the price for not finishing it earlier.
-With very little time before the deadline, you are very stressed and the result is not as good as you want, but there is not time left.
+With very little time before the deadline, you are very stressed and the result is not as good as you want, but there is no time left.
 Psychological research has shown that procrastinators have less stress at the beginning of the school year, but as the year progresses, they have increasing stress, more illness, and more serious illnesses.
 They also earned significantly lower grades.
 In addition to not changing one's behavior, there are two other reactions to stressors that are maladaptive: aggression and anxiety.

 Meditate Word By Word On These Verses: